BuildsWithKing/30-days-solidity-challenge/README.md

 Day002-QuoteVault/
 ├── QuoteVault.sol
 └── README.md

 ---

+### 📦 What You’ll Find Inside

+- 💡 Beginner-friendly smart contracts
+- ✅ Daily commits showing consistent learning
+- ✍ Clean code with comments explaining logic
+- 📚 Project-specific READMEs for every contract

+---

+### 🛠 Tools Used

+- Solidity ^0.8.x
+- Remix IDE & VS Code
+- Git + GitHub (SSH)
+- Foundry (coming soon)

+---

-🛠 Why This Matters:
+### 🧠 Why This Matters

-This challenge is more than just code.
-It's about consistency, self-discipline, and proving that mastery comes from daily effort.
+This challenge is about more than just code.
+It’s about *consistency, **self-discipline, and proving that **mastery comes from daily effort*.

+I’m not just building smart contracts —
+I’m building a future I believe in. ⚡

+---

+### 💬 Want to Follow My Journey?

+[Twitter/X handle] – https://x.com/BuildsWithKing.com  | @BuildsWithKing

+Let’s connect and grow in public!